Want to protect your home in the Magnolia State? You've come to the right place.

 If you rent your home to others, then you can get insurance for your rental income.
 This protects your rental income if a covered peril makes the home uninhabitable.

 House & Property insurance can cover your home and other structures for their replacement cost.
-When it does, you’re insured for what it would cost to replace your home using materials of a similar quality if it’s damaged by a covered peril, such as fire, windstorm, hail, and theft.
+When it does, you’re insured for what it costs to replace your home using materials of a similar quality if your home is damaged by a covered peril, such as fire, windstorm, hail, and theft.